QuantumMeow/columbia-qiskit-fall-fest-2025/index.md

 Welcome to the official site for Columbia University's Qiskit Fall Fest 2025!
 Check back for updates on our schedule, speakers, and workshops.

-Register for updates and Columbia Quantum Meetup events to network with other students at Columbia.
+Register for updates and potential opportunities to contribute in our quantum events.

 [👉 Register Here](https://forms.gle/hAKgMEhcr8v4KAwo8)